lukepuplett/notes/economy/narratives-2023.md

 nor the behaviour of the masses to understand the decision-making that's driving prices up.
 They instead are reading history books and studying and discussing the inflation of the 70s and 80s which had nothing to do with a global pandemic in the modern era of globalised markets.
+- The US Federal Reserve seem to think the high job openings is a sign of a hot labour market which is causing wage inflation which is causing all inflation.
+All other financial market pundits accept this at face value and are carrying on their discouse as if this is fact.

 ## Artificial Intelligence and AGI